Wind Chill Advisory from SAT 7:00 PM CST until SUN 12:00 PM CST

-Wind Chill Advisory from SAT 7:00 PM CST until SUN 12:00 PM CSTNew
+Wind Chill Advisory from SAT 7:00 PM CST until SUN 12:00 PM CSTUpdated

 Issued by National Weather Service – Milwaukee/Sullivan, WI